let-unimi/liblet/docs/api.rst

 .. testsetup:: *

-   from liblet import Production
+   from liblet import Production, closure, show_calls

-.. module:: liblet.grammar
+.. currentmodule:: liblet.grammar

 The basic building block of a *grammar* is a *production* represented by the following class.

 .. autoclass:: Production

    A convenience method is provided to obtain productions from a suitable string representation of them.

-.. automethod:: Production.from_string
+   .. automethod:: from_string

    A grammar can be represented by the following class, that can be instantiated given the usual formal definition of a grammar as a tuple.

 .. autoclass:: Grammar

    Even in the case of grammars, a convenience method is provided to build a grammar from a suitable string representation.
 Once the productions are obtained with :func:`Production.from_grammar`, the remaining parameters are conventionally inferred as detailed below.

-.. automethod:: Grammar.from_string
+   .. automethod:: from_string

    An utility method is provided to enumerate alternatives for a given *lefthand* side:

-.. automethod:: Grammar.alternatives
+   .. automethod:: alternatives

 Derivations
 -----------